wehappit/nsequence/README.md

 # See bellow for more methods available
 ```

-NSequence has custom indexing support to hanble more complexe sequence definition.
+**_NSequence has custom indexing support to handle more complex sequence definition.**_

 ## Key Features

-- **Versatile Sequence Handling**: NSequence supports a wide range of sequence types, including linear, quadratic, cubic, and more.
-It accommodates both direct and inverse calculations.
+- **Versatile Sequence Handling**: NSequence support every type of sequence, as long as it can be expressed with unary function.

 - **Error Handling**: The library includes robust error handling for scenarios such as arity mismatches, unexpected positions or indices, inversion errors, and index not found situations.

-- **Custom Indexing**: With NSequence, users can define custom indexing functions to map sequence positions to unique indices, accommodating sequences with non-standard progressions or skipped elements.
+- **Custom Indexing**: Users can define custom indexing functions to map sequence positions to unique indices, accommodating sequences with non-standard progressions or skipped elements.
 This feature enhances the library's versatility in sequence management.

-- **Inverse Functionality**: For invertible sequences, NSequence facilitates finding the index of a given term and vice versa.
-It provides options for different inversion techniques to suit your specific use case.
+- **Inverse Functionality**: For invertible sequences, NSequence facilitates finding the index of a given term and vice versa and provides various operations based on the inversion.

 - **Nearest Term Search**: NSequence allows you to find the index of the nearest term to a given value in the sequence.
 It provides flexibility in handling tie-breakers and preferences.